jeanlaurent/agenda-mcp/README.md

 ## MCP Server Mode

-When run in MCP mode (`go run main.go mcp`), the program acts as a Model Context Protocol server that can be integrated with LLM applications like Claude, providing a `get_daily_agenda` tool.
+When run in MCP mode (`task run-mcp`), the program acts as a Model Context Protocol server that can be integrated with LLM applications like Claude, providing a `get_daily_agenda` tool.

 ### MCP Integration